atteneder/glTFast/Documentation~/glTFast.md

   gltfAsset.InstantiateMainScene( new YourCustomInstantiator() );
 ```

-#### Report
+#### Logging

-When loading a glTF file, glTFast creates a report containing messages of varying severity (errors, warnigns or infos).
-Developers can choose what to make of those report messages.
+When loading a glTF file, glTFast logs messages of varying severity (errors, warnigns or infos).
+Developers can choose what to make of those log messages.
 Examples:

 - Log to console in readable form
 - Feed the information into an analytics framework